WingC4D/Para-Scan/README.md

                     !!!
 THIS IS A RESEARCH PROJECT AND SHOULD BE USED FOR ETHICAL PURPOSES ONLY !!!

-**Paranoid Port Scanner**
+**Paranoid Port Scanner** \n
-this port scanner software is suposed to test IDS and SOC Analyst in an advanced and modern way trying to mimic ATP TTPs for better understanding of networking infustructure and behaviour.
+this port scanner software is suposed to test IDS and SOC Analyst in an advanced and modern way.\n This project is aimed at trying to mimic ATP TTPs \n for better understanding of networking infustructure and behaviour.